Poser (software): History

 Poser was created by artist and programmer Larry Weinberg as a digital replacement for artist's mannequins.
 Versions 1.0 and 2.0 were published by Fractal Design.
 In 1997, Fractal Design was acquired by MetaCreations, and Poser's interface was redesigned by MetaCreations' Phil Clevenger for release as Poser 3 in 1998.
 This interface has remained as the basis for all subsequent versions.
 In 1999, MetaCreations sold Poser to egi.sys AG, which established the subsidiary Curious Labs, with Larry Weinberg as CEO to handle Poser development and publication.
 Curious Labs and Poser were sold to e-frontier, in 2003.
 In November 2007, Smith Micro Software acquired Poser as well as Anime Studio (now called Moho).
 Smith Micro Software also acquired the English language distribution rights to Manga Studio (now called Clip Studio Paint), from e-Frontier.
-The latest "stable" versions of Poser were released in September 2019; Poser 12 is currently in open beta, meaning you can purchase it but it will have bugs.
+The latest "stable" versions of Poser were released in September 2019, as Poser 12 is currently in open beta.
 Poser 11 introduced many new features, including better rigging capabilities.

 Early versions of Poser were bundled with fully clothed humanoid figures specifically designed for Poser.
 As the program evolved, add-on packages of human figures were sold by the manufacturer of Poser, and eventually, third-party companies began creating figures which work with Poser.
 As clothing became separate from the humanoid figure, collections of 3D garments were created for specific models which conform to the shape and pose of the Poser figure.
 'Poses' for figures were packaged and sold by the software vendor and by third parties.
-'Morphs', allowing customization of body or face shape or other features, are also sold.
+'Morphs', allowing customization of body or face shape or other features, were also sold.
 Different skin textures, frequently combined with settings for morph technology, are marketed to allow one base model to be customized into many different 'characters'.
 Similarly 'texture' packages allow one garment to take on many different appearances, an animal to represent different breeds of the same species or a vehicle to show many different color schemes.

 On July 2, 2009, Smith Micro Software announced the creation of a new platform for distribution of assets for use in Poser called Content Paradise.

 On November 9, 2018, Smith Micro Software announced the closure of Content Paradise on December 3, 2018, the content moved to Renderosity.

 On June 20, 2019, Smith Micro Software announced they sold the product line of its Poser software to Bondware, Inc., owner of the popular online marketplace, Renderosity.com, and longtime Smith Micro resale partner.